PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Notice how the Frame layout looks identical to a window layout.
 A window works exactly the same way as a Column and a Frame.
 They all are "container elements" - elements that contain other elements.

 *These container Elements can be nested as deep as you want.* That's a pretty spiffy feature, right?
-Took a lot of work so be appreciative.
+Took a lot of work, so be appreciative.
 Recursive code isn't trivial.